 Purpose

-The aim of airside vehicle control is to prevent accident/incident between aircraft and ground handling equipment or pedestrian. to ensure the safety of ground handling operations and minimize risks and hazards of ground operations accident and incident.
+The aim of airside vehicle control is to prevent accident/incident involving vehicles / equipment, to ensure the safety of ground handling operations and minimize risks and hazards of ground operations.

 Example:

 The purpose of the Airside Vehicle Control Handbook (the Handbook) is to ensure the safe airside operation of vehicles on (Name) Airport.
-The Handbook is compiled as Annex (N) to this Manual and forms part of it.
+The Handbook is compiled as Annex (#) to this Manual and forms part of it.
 However, it is issued as a separate document to this manual.